wavelet-lab/docs/source/applications/cubicsdr.rst

 .. note::

-   This application needs SoapySDR plugin.
-Please refer :doc:`/software/install` for installation instructions.
+   This application needs a SoapySDR plugin.
+Please refer to:doc:`/software/install`

 .. code-block:: bash